Marcus Bean

-Marcus Tristam Bean (born 2 January 1984) is a retired professional footballer who played as a midfielder in the English Football League, most notably for Brentford and Wycombe Wanderers.
-Born in England, he represented Jamaica at full international level.
+Marcus Tristan Bean (born 2 January 1984) is a former professional footballer who played as a midfielder, most notably for Brentford and Wycombe Wanderers in the English Football League.
+Born in England, he represented Jamaica at international level.

 Club career

 Early career

 Born in Hammersmith, London, Bean started his youth career at local club St Joseph's, where he excelled playing his role in centre midfield, before deciding on moving on to successful youth club Northolt Villa.
 He captained the club to multiple trophies with dynamic midfield displays, regularly winning player of the season awards before eventually being scouted and moving to his first professional club, Queens Park Rangers at eleven years old.

 Queens Park Rangers

 Coming up through the youth ranks with QPR, Bean made his debut as a substitute at Wycombe in August 2002 only to suffer the ignominy of a second half red card in a game that saw four players receive their marching orders.
 His first start came in a comprehensive 4–0 victory at Mansfield a fortnight later and although he made only eight league and cup appearances throughout 2002–03, his obvious talent and composure mark him out as a great prospect for the future.

 Bean was a member of the Second Division promotion winning squad of 2003–04 and saw him awarded Rangers' Young Player of the Year, an accolade he earned with his energetic style and break-up play, which allowed the more skilled-of-foot to create the play which saw Rangers' promoted to the Championship.

 After limited chances to play first team football came his way, Bean took up two loan spells to Swansea during 2005.
 He made 17 league appearances for the Swans in both stints scoring one goal.